nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 6. **Support For Special Characters in Names**: Currently, special characters such as '/' are not allowed in the name field.
 In the future, we plan to enhance the application to allow such characters in name inputs.
-UI responsiveness, particularly in handling smaller or larger window sizes, to improve usability across various screen configurations.
 7. **Batch Enroll/Unenroll for Multiple Students and Tutorials**: The current system allows enrolling or unenrolling one student into one tutorial at a time.
 We plan to add functionality for batch enrollments and unenrollments, allowing administrators to enroll or unenroll multiple students from a tutorial at once.
 As well as enroll and unenroll a student from multiple tutorials.
 8. **Enhance Error Message specificity**: Currently, certain error messages related to invalid user input are either too vague or not displayed at all.
-For instance, if a user includes a prefix that does not fall within the command's scope, the command will not return an error message.
+Specifically, if a user includes a prefix that does not fall within the command's scope, the command will not return an error message.
 Instead, it might process the prefix as a string input and passes it to other fields, potentially causing additional errors.
 Moving forward, we plan to restrict the use of invalid prefixes based on the specific command to ensure more precise error handling.